Skip to main content

 Create account

-Go to the sCrypt.io to create your free account.
+Go to sCrypt.io to create your free account.

 Get API key